theRAPTLab/gsgo/docs/00-dev-log.md

 **CURRENT STUCK POINT**

 The next big challenge is figuring out how to break the ursys package into **server** and **client** code.
 We can't just import URNET in `ur.js ` because NextJS actually will compile all those source files (I think), and it can't resolve 'fs'.
+We need to import the server code from `gem_srv/server/_start.js` and client code from another entry point...URSYS needs at least two entry points, so I need to study how to put together a library like that.

+## May 05.01 Detailed Activity Log

+We got this [cool breakdown](https://docs.google.com/document/d/1AV-OxxQlY8KKXO4-nwu8JiYEodINReB5I_5dfDD-J50/edit) of a detailed activity walkthrough that will help structure the wireframe app!